tiy-houston-q3-rails/day-16/README.md

 Homework
 -----------------------------

-1. create a Rails repository
+1. create a Rails project
 2. Create a git repository and add all files
 2. Add a model that has students (name)
 3. Add a model that has assignments (day, student, name, status)